dmbarbour/glas/glas-src/language-g0/README.md

 ## Export

 If present, export must be final declaration in a g0 file.
 Export may take two forms - list or function.
-If elided, the final dictionary is exported.
+If elided, the final dictionary is exported with all defined words.

         export ImportList
         export [ Program ]

 In case of an import list, the output is a dictionary that includes only words in the list.
-Use of 'as' clauses is permitted to rename words.
+Use of 'as' clauses is permitted to rename words upon export.
 In case of an export function, the program is evaluated as a data definition, then that data becomes the compiled module value.
-If the final dictionary value is needed, the export function must use the 'load:dict' effect.
+The 'load:dict' effect can access the final dictionary as data.

 ## Static Evaluation